luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

    - modifying the `sstables` , `levels`
    - etc

-	The point is, during this mutation, you need full exclusive lock over the state.
-This is
+	The point is, during this mutation, you need full exclusive lock over the `state`.
+This is why